leonardok/leonardok.github.io/_posts/2013-06-10-how to-profile-you-python-code.md

 title: How to profile you python code
 tags: [profiling, python, kcachegrind, cProfile]
 description: Profile your python code to see where are the bottlenecks
-last_updated: 06/10/2013
+last_updated: 06/18/2013
 ---

-This is a brief explanation of how you can profile your code, in order to improve your benchmarks.
+This is a brief explanation of how you can profile your python code.

 ### Requirements